arbrown/wasd/content/posts/backlogged-pinball.md

 distributed without an explicit license, and so we cannot release the game code publicly (yet).

-I did post [one sample method](https://github.com/GoogleCloudPlatform/backlogged-pinball-backend/blob/main/sample-code/csharp-pubsub/pubsub-post.cs) from the C# code to demonstrate what my custom PubSub client looked like.
+I did post [one sample method](https://github.com/GoogleCloudPlatform/backlogged-pinball-backend/blob/main/sample-code/csharp-pubsub/pubsub-post.cs) from the C# code to demonstrate what my custom Pub/Sub client looked like.

 ## Stay Tuned
 I'd like to keep writing about this pinball project in the coming months.
 Hopefully in this space you'll see a few more posts about the project, including:

 * Pinball as an example of developing for the cloud on legacy hardware
 * Rolling your own authentication using JSON Web Tokens
-* PubSub as a means of 'inverting' client/cloud development
+* Pub/Sub as a means of 'inverting' client/cloud development
 * Using LLMs to gain insights into hyper-specific log information
 * Using Gemini to dip my toes into new programming paradigms (Unity, animations, particle effects, etc...)